filipgorny/Boarding/README.md

 It should not be used for a commercial purposes, other than an example of an OOP design solution.

-This is the solution for following excersise:
+This is the solution for a following code exercise:
 * Consider you have a randomly ordered cards, telling about city which you starting from, destination, seat number, vehicle type and identifier, and the additional info if required.
 * Prepare an API which will sort the cards and return a list of routes.